 If you opt to leave the UK then it is important you understand there is a 12-month cooling-off period for Tier 2 General Visa holders.
 This means that you will not be able to apply for another Tier 2 General Visa for at least 12 months after your visa has finished.
 You may, however, apply for an alternative visa to come to the UK, but you must be aware that the 12-month cooling-off period also applies to certain other visa categories.

 If you need more help and advice about what to do at the end of your Tier 2 General Visa then please get in touch.
-Our expert immigration advisers can help you to understand your options.
+Our expert immigration lawyers can help you to understand your options.
 We offer a free, no-obligation consultation to give you a clear roadmap of your options.